kartikkumar18/Movies-Website/README.md

-Hello I am Kartik
-This is my first ever try at making a simple website This is a movies website that allows users to search for movies and get information about them.
+Hello I am Kartik, this is my first ever try at making a simple website This is a simple movies website created using HTML and CSS.
-Users can search for movies by title, year, genre, or any combination of these.
+The website features a homepage with a list of popular movies, as well as individual pages for each movie with more information and a trailer.